waimea-yheissner/300DTD-assessment/docs/development-DESKTOP-L9E7B0A.md

 I started to make my website and I am focusing on the functions first before I start my design side of the project.

 ### 20/06/2024
-I finished making the login, logout, and sign up functions working. users will be able sign up by them self.
+I finished making the login, logout, and sign up functions working. users will be able be able to sign up with just their names.

-### 28/06/2024
+### 27/06/2024
-I have finished working on the function of creating a booking and viewing the bookings on each court.
+I got the creating booking functions done. so now anyone with an account and is logged in can book a court from 1-4.

 ### 09/08/2024